 The independence of the External Auditors is essential to the provision of an objective opinion on the financial statements.

-Pursuant to Recommendation 8.3 of Principle B of the Malaysian Code on Corporate Governance, the AC is mandated to ensure continuing objectivity and independence of the External Auditors.
+Pursuant to Practice 9.3 of Principle B of the Malaysian Code on Corporate Governance, the AC is mandated to ensure continuing suitability, objectivity and independence of the External Auditors.

 The External Auditors are precluded from providing any services that may impair their independence or conflict with their role as External Auditors.